H2CO3/steelsafe/README.md

 * The data are stored in a battle-tested, structured, robust, and accessible format:
   [SQLite3][3].
 SQLite is one of the long-term storage formats recommended by the United States Library of Congress.
+* The database and cryptography logic are stand-alone, testable, and tested, so we can be sure that they are actually doing what we want them to do.

 Due to its simplicity and zero-config nature, the application is primarily intended for **personal** use; a good use case is painless migration to a new computer.